-Study Time Point Pre-enrollment Screening and Baseline Biopsy AMDC Injection Procedure Post-treatment Follow-up
+Study Time Point Pre-enrollment Screening and Baseline 1 Biopsy 1 AMDC Injection Procedure Post-treatment Follow-up 1

-Week -16 to -8 Week -8 to -6 Day 0 Day 1 to 2 Month 1 Month 3 Month 6 Month 12
+Week -16 to -8 Day 0 Day 1 to 2 Month 1 Month 3 Month 6

-Visit 1 Visit 2 Visit 3 Phone Phone Visit 4 Visit 5 Visit 6
+Visit 1 Visit 2 Visit 3 Phone Phone Visit 4 Visit 5

 Informed Consent X

 Patient History X

 Medications Log X X X X X X X X

-Blood Borne Pathogens (HBV, HCV, HIV and syphilis) X
+Blood-Borne Pathogens (HBV, HCV, Syphilis, HIV) 2 X

-Pregnancy Test X X X
+Pregnancy Test 3 X X X

-Clinical Assessment X X X X X
+Clinical Assessment 4 X X X X X

-FIQL X X X X
+FIQL 5 X X X X

 Wexner Score X X X X

-Patient Fecal Incontinence Diary X X X X X
+Patient Fecal Incontinence Diary 6 X X X X X

-Endoanal Ultrasound X X
+Endoanal Ultrasound X 7 X

-Anorectal Manometry X X
+Anorectal Manometry X 7 X

 Muscle Biopsy X

 AMDC Injection X

 Phone Contact X X

 Adverse Events X X X X X X X X

-Exams/assessments may be completed at multiple actual visits as necessary to accommodate patient and hospital scheduling.
+1 Exams/assessments may be completed at multiple actual visits as necessary to accommodate patient and hospital scheduling.

-If the biopsy procedure takes place more than 30 days after the blood-borne pathogens tests were completed during screening, the blood borne pathogen tests (Hepatitis B, Hepatitis C, HIV, and syphilis) must be repeated before the biopsy procedure to confirm the patient's continued eligibility for study participation.
+2 If the biopsy procedure takes place more than 30 days after the blood-borne pathogens tests were completed during screening, the blood-borne pathogen tests (Hepatitis B, Hepatitis C, HIV, and syphilis) and risk assessment of HTLV-1 (and HTLV-1 antibody test if applicable) must be repeated before the biopsy procedure to confirm the patient's continued eligibility for study participation.
+Additionally, the blood-borne pathogens tests needs to be repeated at the time of donation or, if not possible, within seven days post donation.

-Pregnancy test is not required if the patient has had a previous hysterectomy and/or is post-menopausal.
+3 Pregnancy test is not required if the patient has had a previous hysterectomy and/or is post-menopausal.

-Clinical assessment (physical examination) includes visual inspection, digital rectal examination, and anoscopy and/or sigmoidoscopy at physician's discretion.
+4 Clinical assessment (physical examination) includes visual inspection, digital rectal examination, and anoscopy and/or sigmoidoscopy at physician's discretion.

-Fecal Incontinence Quality of Life Scale (FIQL)
+5 Fecal Incontinence Quality of Life Scale (FIQL).

-The baseline Patient Fecal Incontinence Diary will be given out after the muscle biopsy and is to be completed prior to, and returned at, the injection procedure.
+6 The baseline Patient Fecal Incontinence Diary will be given out after the muscle biopsy and is to be completed prior to, and returned at, the injection procedure.
 A diary will be given at the injection and returned at the 3-month follow-up visit.
 During post-treatment follow-up, diaries are to be completed approximately 28-days prior to, and returned at, each designated visit.

-Previous endoanal ultrasound and anorectal manometry exam results may be used for the baseline assessments as long as they: 1) were completed within 6 months prior to enrollment, 2) collected all required data, and 3) the patient did not undergo any procedures or change in condition since the exam that, in the physician's discretion, would be likely to invalidate the previous results.
+7 Previous endoanal ultrasound and anorectal manometry exam results may be used for the baseline assessments as long as they: 1) were completed within 6 months prior to enrollment, 2) collected all required data, and 3) the patient did not undergo any procedures or change in condition since the exam that, in the physician's discretion, would be likely to invalidate the previous results.